836541/shadowcloak/README.md

 [3] PARAMETERS - PLEASE READ

 This tool has SEVEN parameters (TWO of them are optional).

 [-m/--mtd=]
 if True: change from standard extensions (.pdf, .mp4...) to new random extensions.
 After the change is made, an output file will be generated containing all the old-new extensions relation so you can use it later for reverting changes.
-Let's call that file as OUTPUT.TXT. if False: change from the new random extensions to standard (.pdf, .mp4...) extensions
+Let's call that file as OUTPUT.TXT in the documentation (however it generates a file with 4 letters filenames and no extension). if False: change from the new random extensions to standard (.pdf, .mp4...) extensions

 [-d/--directory]